31 Fitness and Diet Tips That Anyone Can Benefit From

 Sick of that elliptical or bike or workout DVD?
-That means it's time to mix up your routine!
-Our favorite way: Break a sweat by moving and shaking.
-Simply make a playlist with your favorite "cut a rug" tunes ("Girls Just Want to Have Fun"?
-"Single Ladies (Put a Ring On It)"?), then turn up the volume, and start breaking it down.
+That means it's time to mix up your routine Our favorite way: Break a sweat by moving and shaking.
+Simply make a playlist with your favorite "cut a rug" tunes, then turn up the volume, and start breaking it down.
 For even more fun, invite some gal pals over and get grooving (and laughing).
 The best part is that you'll each burn about 200 to 600 calories per hour.
-Now that's something to shimmy about!

 Fuel for fitness

 Planning on picking up the pace tomorrow?
 Eat food that will help keep you going strong.
 For breakfast, opt for a high-carbohydrate meal—one similar to what you'll be eating on race day, so you can find out what foods digest best (for you!).
 Try a whole-grain English muffin or a bagel with peanut butter or a low-fat cream cheese.
 Then, have a well-rounded meal post-workout to help with recovery.
-Andrew Kastor's favorite?
+Kastor's favorite?
 One to two slices French toast with a side of fruit.
 "The protein-to-carbohydrate ratio is perfect for enhancing my recovery," he says.
-We like that it's super-yummy, too.

 Say goodbye to peer pressure

-Even if you've been eating right on track, it may be tough to stay on track if your partner, coworkers, or friends don't share your healthy-eating habits.
+Even if you've been eating healthy and exercising, it may be tough to stay on track if your partner, coworkers, or friends don't share your healthy-eating habits.
 What to do?
 If your partner loves pizza, try ordering a pie that's heavy on the veggies and light on the cheese—then supplement it with a side salad.
-Or, if your friends are having a girls' night out, suggest a restaurant that's got healthy appetizer options, instead of the typical fare of onion rings and cheese dip.
 And at work, instead of Friday baked-goods day, suggest a Friday "make it healthy" day, and swap in baked pears with cinnamon or mini fruit-and-nut muffins for brownies and blondies.

 Savor your carbs

 When trying to slim and trim, you may be tempted to take drastic measures like cutting out your carbs.
-But before you go and add dinner rolls and chips to your "no" list, remember that yummy foods like brown rice, pumpernickel bread, and even potato chips contain Resistant Starch, a metabolism-boosting carb that keeps you full for longer.
-And that's great for maintaining a fit you because you won't have to eat as much to feel satiated.
-So go on, rip open that (single-serve) bag of Lay's!
+But before you go and add dinner rolls and chips to your "no" list, remember that yummy foods like brown rice, pumpernickel bread, and even potato chips contain resistant starch, a metabolism-boosting carb that keeps you full for longer, which means you won't have to eat as much to feel satiated.

 Munching on your lunch while at the computer could lead to mindless grazing, according to a study in the American Journal of Clinical Nutrition.
 People who ate their midday meals while playing a computer game ended up eating more cookies 30 minutes later than those who hadn't been gaming.
-So carve out 20 minutes a day (we know, you've got a million things to do, but … ), and eat in your conference room (or outdoors!).
-Your whittled waistline with thank you.
+So carve out 20 minutes a day and eat in your conference room (or outdoors!).

 There's no denying it: Getting the fresh air from exercising outdoors is great!
 But along with it, you also get the harmful UV rays.
 To keep yourself shielded while still having fun in the sun, opt for a sweat-proof screen with SPF 30 or higher (look out for types that say "water-resistant" or "waterproof" on the bottle, terms regulated by the FDA), a lip balm with SPF 15 or higher, a lightweight hat, and sports shades.
 Also consider trading in your white tee and instead going for a shirt with built-in UV protection (a rating of 30 UVP is necessary to be awarded the Skin Cancer Foundation's "Seal of Recommendation"; a white T-shirt has a rating of 10).
 And remember, the rays are at their brightest from 10 a.m. to 4 p.m., so try to plan a before-or post-work sweat-session.